-The units are factory charged with the system charge required when using twenty-five (25) feet of connecting line.
+The units are factory charged with the system charge required when using fifteen (15) feet of connecting line.
 Unit nameplate charge is the same.
-If final refrigerant charge adjustment is necessary, use the Charge Charts in the outdoor unit Service Facts.
+Final refrigerant charge adjustment is necessary, use the Charge Charts in the outdoor unit Service Facts.

-1. Determine the most practical way to run the lines.

-2. Consider types of bends to be made and space limitations.
+- 1. Determine the most practical way to run the lines. - 2.
+Consider types of bends to be made and space limitations.